- Computational Social Science

 - Natural Language Processing

 - Technology and Equity

 Each year our students complete an exit survey to give us an idea of where they're headed, how much they'll be making and what types of work they'll be doing.
-We compile this information into our post graduate survey reports.
-Please see our latest post graduate survey.
+See our Info Sci MPS Careers page for more information about our graduates.

 In her two semesters in the MPS program, Ahmed has padded her portfolio with essential, real-world experience that any hiring team would note, including a consulting project for a South African handmade soap company.
 “At Cornell, I’d done a lot of group work, the kind of group work I like," she said.
 "It’s practical and realistic of how actual business teams operate.”

 "I’ve had the chance to work with people as varied as architecture students, chemical engineers, fine arts students, MBAs, and more.
 It’s been amazing to hear their perspectives, get to learn from them, and collaborate to make awesome things."

 From Rapid Prototyping to the Tech/Law Colloquium, diverse course offerings have allowed Lola room to explore her interests further, and she’s excelled.
 "I can say without a doubt that this program and this major played an integral role in preparing me with the skills I need to pursue a position I’m absolutely thrilled about."

 Eric’s interdisciplinary Information Science education afforded him room to explore the many aspects of technology.
 “All the skills from these programs will prove fruitful in getting these jobs I’m interested in,” he said.
 “Whether it’s product design, consulting or front-end development, I have the skill set to do it.
 Now, it’s a matter of where do I want to focus.”